AP6YC/ClusterValidityIndices.jl/README.md

 When evaluated in incremental mode, they are often called ICVIs (incremental cluster validity indices).
 In this documentation, CVI means batch and ICVI means incremental, though both are `CVI` objects.

-The funtions that differ between the two modes are how they are updated:
+The functions that differ between the two modes are how they are updated:

 ```julia
 # Incremental